JPGITHUB1519/FSND-Udacity/Projects/P2-Build_a_Portfolio_Site/readme.md

-## Portfolio Site
+# Portfolio Site

 ## Description

 This is the second Project from the Full Stack Web Developer Nanodegree by Udacity.
-About a Portofolio site e that will display images, descriptions and links to each of the portfolio projects I will complete throughout the course of the Full Stack Web Developer Nanodegree.
+About a Portofolio site that will display images, descriptions and links to each of the portfolio projects I will complete throughout the course of the Full Stack Web Developer Nanodegree.

 ## Usage